daydreamersjp/causality_analysis_primer/README.md

 # Inverse Probability Weighting

 When we can get the probabilities of the assignment, i.e. $P[A=1]$ and $P[A=0]$, it is possible to get the unbiased estimate of *ATE* and *ATT* from the observational data.
 This method is called Inversed Probability Weighting.

+Under the observational data, we have a set of

 $<br \ ><br \ >$